Independent Events Definition

 The above equation suggests that if events A and B are independent, the probability of both the events occurring is equivalent to the product of their individual probabilities.

 In the terminology of probability, two events can be said to independent if the outcome of one event is not decisive of the probability of occurrence or non-occurrence of another event.

-For example, let us calculate the probability of getting 6 on the dice when it is rolled.
-Here, the total number of outcomes is six (numbers 1,2,3,4,5 and 6) and a number of favorable outcomes are one (number 6).
+For example, let us calculate the probability of getting 6 on the dice when we roll it.
+Here, the total number of outcomes is six (numbers 1,2,3,4,5 and 6), and a number of favorable outcomes are one (number 6).
 Hence, probability comes out to be 0.16.

-In order to conclude whether the events are dependent or not, one needs to analyze whether the occurrence of one event may alter the probability of occurrence of the second event.
-One may calculate the probability of both the events and apply multiplication rules also for testing the independence test.
+For concluding whether the events are dependent or not, one needs to analyze whether the occurrence of one event may alter the probability of occurrence of the second event.
+One may calculate the probability of both the events and apply multiplication rules to test the independence test.